Coronavirus: What we’re doing to protect people

 Third, the purified air is filtered.
 Different air filters have different ratings.
 There are a couple of different rating systems but what they have in common is that they assign a number to each filter and the bigger the number, the more efficient it is at filtering air particles from the air passing through the filter.

-We use filters with a Filter Performance Rating of 10 (also called ‘FPR 10’), which is the highest rating for that particular rating system.
+We use filters with a Filter Performance Rating of 10 or higher (also called ‘FPR 10’), which is the highest rating for that particular rating system.
 FPR 10 will filter out bacteria and particles that can carry viruses.
+For those more familiar with the Minimum Efficiency Reporting Value (MERV) rating system, our filters are equivalent to MERV 13.

 Our ventilation system filters all of the inside-air every nine minutes.